Melbourne Best Suburbs For Families

 4. Toorak: Affluence and Family Life Coexist

 Toorak is renowned for its prestige and luxury homes.
-While it's undeniably expensive, Toorak offers a sophisticated lifestyle with access to top-tier schools, including private institutions like Lauriston Girls' School and Xavier College.
+In real terms, while it's undeniably expensive, Toorak offers a sophisticated lifestyle with access to top-tier schools, including private institutions like Lauriston Girls' School and Xavier College.
 The suburb boasts beautifully landscaped parks and gardens, and its location provides convenient access to the city centre and surrounding suburbs.
-However, its exclusivity means a more homogenous community and a higher price point that may be unattainable for many families.
+Even so, its exclusivity means a more homogenous community and a higher price point that may be unattainable for many families Took long enough..

 Pros: Top-rated schools, luxurious homes, beautiful parks, convenient location.
 Cons: Extremely high property prices, less diverse community.